juliaschaefer/juliaschaefer.github.io/about.md

 * 2011–2015: Visual Communication at the ZHdK, Zurich
 * 2010–2011: Foundation course, Schule für Gestaltung, Basel
-* 2013:	Exchange Year in at the University of the West of England, Bristol UK
+* 2013:	Exchange Year at the University of the West of England, Bristol UK

 <br />
 Work Experience